microdotblog/help.micro.blog/_posts/2019-10-29-api-location.md

 }
 ```

-If you also have venue information for a check-in, use the `checkin` property:
+If you are making a check-in post with venue information, use the `checkin` property:

 ```
 POST /micropub